WHAT IS MRI?

 Magnetic Resonance Imaging (MRI) is the most advanced medical imaging tool available.
-MRI uses a combination of a strong magnetic field and radio waves to produce detailed, high resolution images of the inside of your body without the use of dangerous x-rays.
+This extraordinary diagnostic test uses a strong magnetic field and radio waves to produce detailed, high resolution images of the inside of the body without the radiation exposure of traditional x-rays

 PREPARING FOR YOUR EXAM

-- Dress in comfortable and loose fitting clothes, preferably without metal snaps, fasteners or zippers.
-Depending on the study requested, you may be asked to change into a gown.
-It is best to leave jewelry and valuables at home.
+What to wear: Comfortable, loose fitting clothes, preferably without metal snaps, fasteners or zippers.
+Depending on your study, you may need to change into a gown.
+It’s best to leave jewelry and valuables at home.

-Depending on the study ordered by your doctor and area of the body scanned, a contrast agent may need to be administered by injection to gain more detailed images.
-This will be discussed with you ahead of time.
+Depending on your doctor’s instructions, a contrast agent may need to be injected to gain more detailed images.
+This will be discussed with you in advance.